fl-hub/ledstrip_wled_guide/README.md

     Huge shout-out to <a target="_blank" href="https://github.com/Aircoookie">Aircoookie</a> and his <a target="_blank" href="https://github.com/Aircoookie/WLED">WLED repository</a>.
 You should definetely go check it out.
   </p>
   <p>
-    This guide summarizes how I build a controller for my LED strip and gives you step by step DIY instructions how to do the same.
+    This guide summarizes how I build a controller for my LED strip and gives you step by step DIY instructions so you can do it too.
   </p>
   <p>
     If you are more of a visual person you can also check the guide on <a target="_blank" href="https://www.youtube.com/watch?v=_wZEJPShvmI">Makers Mashup</a> channel.